Oggy and the Cockroaches: The Movie

 Oggy and the Cockroaches: The Movie (Oggy et les Cafards: Le Film) is a 2013 French animated anthology comedy film directed and written by Olivier Jean-Marie, that premiered in France on August 7, 2013, to May 20-7.
-The film is based on the series Oggy and the Cockroaches, a silent slapstick comedy series similar to that of Hanna-Barbera's Tom and Jerry.
-This is the last film Olivier Jean-Marie made before his death on May 13, 2021.
+The film is based on the Tex Avery-inspired television series of the same name, created by Jean-Yves Raimbaud.

-The film revolves around the eponymous characters' adventures throughout four timelines, composed of self-contained stories in a chronological order.
+The film revolves around Oggy, a light blue cat who dreams of a perfect existence, but has to deal with three trouble-making cockroaches who make his life miserable throughout four timelines, composed of self-contained stories in a chronological order.
 These stories also feature Jack, Bob and Olivia.
 The basis of the movie also became the theme of the fifth season of Oggy and the Cockroaches, which also took place in a variety of countries, like Ancient Egypt and China, within three, separately self-contained episodes.

 Plot

 Within opening text vaguely stating an "extremely long time ago", a blue amoeba forms in the sea of a mysterious, unevolved planet.
-This amoeba is revealed to be Oggy, whose appearance gets made fun of by three other amoeba – Joey, Dee Dee and Marky.
-Distraught, Oggy chases after the pesky trio.
-These amoebae then slowly evolve into cats and three cockroaches, respectively, to which Oggy ends up having to chase after them on a desert island.
+This amoeba’s appearance gets made fun of by three other amoeba, a purple one, an orange one, and a green one.
+Distraught, The blue amoeba chases after the pesky trio.
+These amoebae then slowly evolve into a light blue cat named Oggy and a trio of cockroaches, Dee Dee, Joey, and Marky respectively, to which Oggy ends up having to chase after them on a desert island.

-The film begins, skipping through four specific eras.
-In the timeline "Oggy Magnon", where cats evolved into neanderthals, Oggy, Jack and Olivia have to obtain fire for the tribe's chief.
-However, it is revealed Oggy dislikes the idea, due to a bad childhood memory.
-They still have to comply and will have to travel to a volcano to achieve the chief's perfect torch.